idest/guides/Arch-Linux/my-steps-arch.md

     $ pacman -S chromium
     $ pacman -S firefox

+And for firefox audio to work:

+    $ pacman -S PulseAudio

 (choose libx264 and tff-DejaVu)

 14\.
 Install and configure Uncomplicated Firewall and its GUI